 Definition: Effect size

-Report results can be presented in one of several styles, however, this article follows the APA guidelines.
+Note: report results can be presented in one of several styles, however, this article follows the APA style guidelines.

 Effect size: Significance

 While an equivalence is often assumed with the more general concept of significance, in reality, the effect size is distinct for a number of important reasons.
 In order to explore this further, it is useful to look at what role significance, and ‘statistical’ significance, in particular, plays in the effect size.